molevolworkshop/molevolworkshop.github.io/README.md

 The _about.md_ file describes the workshop: when it began, the emphases of the course, and the software introduced.

+### People page

+The _people.md_ is generates a page containing lists of current faculty, participants, and past faculty.
+Where applicable, the names will be converted to hyperlinks to the appropriate faculty webpage or personal webpage.
+This page uses `faculty-registry.csv`, `participants.csv`, and `former-faculty.csv` in the `_data` folder to generate the appropriate tables.
+The actual layout and style of the page is set in `_layouts/people.html`.
+Updating the contents of the people page only requires updating the corresponding data files.

-### Faculty page
+### Faculty pages

-The _faculty.md_ page contains a listing of current faculty, in alphabetical order, along with their affiliations and links to their personal pages, which reside in the directory _\_faculty_.
+Faculty have personal pages, which reside in the directory _\_faculty_.
 Each faculty member page briefly describes their research, range of dates the faculty member will be at the workshop, a head shot, and contact info.
+See the `README.md` in the  _\_faculty_ folder for more information on these pages.

 ### Schedule page

-The _schedule.md_ file contains a giant table showing the current year's schedule, with links to each presentation.
+The _schedule.md_ will generate a page that contains the daily schedule, and links to relevant materials to each presentation or lab.
+This page uses `envent-schedule.csv`, and `faculty-registry.csv` to generate the appropriate tables.

 Lecture materials stored in the `moledata` repo gets brought into the website upon deployment and is renamed to the `materials` folder.
 This means that if you want to link to a specific file that has the directory structure `moledata/lectures/topic/lecture.pdf`, you can do so with `({{ site.baseurl }}/materials/lectures/topic/lecture.pdf)`.